fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "Many a time We have seen you turn your face owards heaven.
 We will make you turn towards a 'qiblah' that will please you."
 (Surah al-Baqarah, 2:144).

-The prophet Muhammad  ﷺ    was calling himself the follower of the religion of Ibrahim and they were praying in the direction of Jerusalem. after these ayahs came, they changed the direction of the prayer towards Qaabah in Mecca.
+The prophet Muhammadﷺ   was calling himself the follower of the religion of Ibrahim and they were praying in the direction of Jerusalem. after these ayahs came, they changed the direction of the prayer towards Qaabah in Mecca.
 </details>

 <details>